 No matter where you turn for help, don’t ignore these warning signs.
 Trauma is an injury, not an illness.
 But it can become an illness if left unaddressed.

 As a workshop participant, you’ll stay with an intimate group of other first responders in a private, comfortable home on Journey’s grounds in the foothills of Utah’s serene Wasatch Mountains.
-There, you’ll take part in an empowering combination of traditional, experiential and alternative treatments, including individual and group therapy, outdoor adventure challenges, meditation and resilience training through well-being expert Dr. Brené Brown’s Rising Strong curriculum.
+There, you’ll take part in an empowering combination of traditional, experiential and alternative treatments to address PTSI and PTSD.
+First responders will participate in individual and group therapy, outdoor adventure challenges, meditation and resilience training through well-being expert Dr. Brené Brown’s Rising Strong curriculum.